SixArm/usv/doc/criticisms/index.md

 Yes I tried that, and it worked well when the data was grid-oriented, like a spreadsheet with rows and columns, but didn't work well when the data was unit-oriented (such as a list of numbers), or group-oriented (such as a collection of spreadsheet sheets or database tables), or file-oriented (such as a collection of spreadsheet folios or database schemas).

 Broadly speaking, USV does not have a goal of naive split-based parsing.

+## No need for an escape character

+"I am not convinced about the need for an escape character."

+I tried USV without an escape character for a year to get real-world feedback.
+The feedback was that the escape was needed, because otherwise there could be data that couldn't be represented without an extra out-of-band reformatting/rewriting step.

 ## Nobody needs USV, and nobody should use it.